igrishaev/dynamodb/README.md

 - Quite narrow dependencies: just [HTTP Kit][http-kit] and [Cheshire][cheshire].
 - Compatible with [Native Image][native-image]!
 Thus, easy to use as a binary file in AWS Lambda.
+- Clojure-friendly: handles attributes with namespaces and builds proper SQL expressions.
 - Both encoding & decoding are extendable with protocols & multimethods.
 - Raw API access for rare cases.
 - Specs for better input validation.